 Allocation Usage Tracking and Management

 There are several options available to get more detailed information, including how many node hours each member of the project used.
-Use the --help option on the alloc_tracker command to see what information is available.
+Use hours_report --help to see what information is available.

 $lfs quota -g <group name> /projects